 County: Jackson, DeKalb

 Just after midnight on November 30, 2016, an EF3 tornado crossed through parts of Jackson and DeKalb Counties in Alabama.
-This was one of 39, during a 2-day outbreak.
+This was one of 39 tornadoes, during a 2-day outbreak.
 There was significant damage in the towns of Rosalie and Ider.
-Sadly, 4 people were killed.
+Sadly, four people were killed.

 Radar and Damage Photos via NWS Huntsville